treystr/bdi-web/src/content/initiatives/local-business-surveys.md

    Assess how well business owners currently understand Bitcoin, from basic awareness to active use or interest in accepting it as payment.

 4. **Evaluate Barriers to Adoption**
-   Learn what's holding merchants back — whether it's technical uncertainty, lack of demand, or the need for practical training.
+   Learn what's holding local businesses back — whether it's technical uncertainty, lack of demand, or the need for practical training.

 5. **Guide Educational Outreach**
    Use the results to design targeted workshops, one-on-one trainings, and community meetups that make Bitcoin adoption approachable and beneficial for local businesses.